-Figure~\ref{fig:main_plot} highlights a significant observation: central ignition exhibits differences between the 1D and 2D models, especially noticeable in low-mass WDs.
-This contrast becomes apparent in Figure~\ref{fig:1dconv}, where we observe that the outcomes of the 2D central ignition for $\mwd=0.8\,\msol$ diverge from the 1D simulation when the resolution surpasses $\Delta x_{\rm{min}}=2\,\rm{km}$.
+Fig.~\ref{fig:main_plot} highlights a significant observation: central ignition exhibits differences between the 1D and 2D models, especially noticeable in low-mass WDs.
+This contrast becomes apparent in Fig.~\ref{fig:1dconv}, where we observe that the outcomes of the 2D central ignition for $\mwd=0.8\,\msol$ diverge from the 1D simulation when the resolution surpasses $\Delta x_{\rm{min}}=2\,\rm{km}$.
 We attribute this variance to the emergence of 2D instabilities in our simulations.

-Panels (a) and (b) of Figure~\ref{fig:sympic} display the color density map of 2D calculation with a maximum resolution of $\Delta x_{\rm{min}}=2\,\rm{km}$ at various times.
+Panels (a) and (b) of Fig.~\ref{fig:sympic} display the colour density map of 2D calculation with a maximum resolution of $\Delta x_{\rm{min}}=2\,\rm{km}$ at various times.
 At $t=0.25\,\rm{s}$, the TNDW front appears spherical; however, at later times ($t=0.35\,\rm{s}$), a 2D instability emerges in the $^{56}$Ni front.
 Panel (c) in the same figure presents a magnified view of panel (b), showcasing the computational mesh.
 The features of the 2D instability surpass the scale of individual computational cells and, thus, are fully resolved.
 These characteristics bear similarity to those described previously in the literature \citep{timmes_cellular_2000,Parete2012,Papatheodore2014}, albeit on a larger scale of kilometers instead of centimeters.
-Panel (d) of Figure~\ref{fig:sympic} illustrates that at a lower resolution of $\Delta x_{\rm{min}}=4\,\rm{km}$, the $^{56}$Ni front appears much more symmetric at the same time.
+Panel (d) of Fig.~\ref{fig:sympic} illustrates that at a lower resolution of $\Delta x_{\rm{min}}=4\,\rm{km}$, the $^{56}$Ni front appears much more symmetric at the same time.
 This implies that a minimum resolution ($\Delta x_{\rm{min}}=2\,\rm{km}$ in our case) is required to capture the TNDW instability.
 Conversely, the size of the instability features is resolution-dependent, with more features observed at a $\Delta x_{\rm{min}}=1\,\rm{km}$ resolution.

 When comparing \mnis, the 2D calculation with a resolution of $\Delta x_{\rm{min}}=4\,\rm{km}$ for $\mwd=0.8\,\msol$ closely resembles its 1D counterpart (differences less than $1\,\%$).
 In contrast, the $\Delta x_{\rm{min}}=2\,\rm{km}$ ($\Delta x_{\rm{min}}=1\,\rm{km}$ ) resolution deviates by approximately $\mysim10\,\%$ ($\mysim20\,\%$) from its 1D equivalent.
 A similar trend is observed for $t_0$: the 2D calculation at a resolution of $\Delta x_{\rm{min}}=2\,\rm{km}$ ($\Delta x_{\rm{min}}=1\,\rm{km}$ ) resulting in $t_0\myapprox33.8\,\rm{days}$ ($t_0\myapprox33.5\,\rm{days}$), while the 1D simulations (with resolutions ranging from $\Delta x_{\rm{min}}=1\,\rm{km}$ to $\Delta x_{\rm{min}}=4\,\rm{km}$) and the 2D simulation with a resolution of $\Delta x_{\rm{min}}=4\,\rm{km}$ have $t_0\myapprox35.3\pm0.1\,\rm{days}$.